 - Ventus, and its prequel Lady of Mazes: Set in a universe of nanotechnology and ubiquitious AI.
 Ventus is about a terraformed planet where the nanotech has gone rogue, while Lady of Mazes is a distant prequel that sets up the future history in Ventus.

 - The Virga series: Technically set within the same universe as Ventus, but is a stand-alone series.
 The title Virga is a "world" that consists of endless sky...nearly.
-It's actually a 3000-mile wide fullerene balloon filled with air, complete with artificial fusion-powered "suns", clouds, and a smattering of asteroids— and no gravity.
+It's actually a 5000-mile wide fullerene bubble filled with air, complete with artificial fusion-powered "suns", clouds, and a smattering of asteroids— and no gravity.
 The series focuses on the steam-punk society that lives inside.

 - Sun of Suns

 - Permanence: A stand-alone novel in a separate universe.
 Explores the idea of a space-faring civilization that uses slower-than-light "Cyclers" - vast trade/cargo ships that slingshot between stars in a continous loop.